 The trusted team of attorneys at Buchanan, Williams & O’Brien has been helping clients with personal injury claims for over 40 years.

 Accidents in Missouri

-Car accidents in Missouri can result in serious and possibly expensive injuries to anyone involved.
-Even if the other driver bears the majority of the blame since Missouri is a “pure comparative fault” state you will likely also be judged partly responsible.
+Car accidents can result in serious and possibly expensive injuries to anyone involved.
+Even if the other driver bears the majority of the blame since MO is a “pure comparative fault” state you will likely also be judged partly responsible.

 This means that the amount you can recover for damages will be reduced by the percentage of blame that you hold.
-In other words, if the court deems that you were 10-percent at fault in the accident, you will be liable for 10-percent of all damages.
+In other words, if the court deems that you were 10-percent at fault in the car accident, you will be liable for 10-percent of all damages.
 If you are 75-percent at fault, you are responsible for 75-percent of the damages.
 A qualified lawyer may be able to help you sort it out.

-If you’ve lost loved ones in Missouri accidents, your best chance of receiving a fair settlement is by hiring a Missouri accident lawyer.
+If you’ve lost loved ones in MO accidents, your best chance of receiving a fair settlement is by hiring a car accident attorney.
 Car wrecks are undoubtedly complicated, and with all the potential consequences, seasoned personal injury lawyers like those at Buchanan Williams and O’Brien will know how best to proceed with your claim.

-Contact an experienced vehicle collision lawyer in Missouri like BWO in order to get the powerful counselor and representative you deserve as you navigate the legal process.
-Only a car collision lawyer can properly take the case to court, negotiate with insurance companies, and provide the right legal strategy to successfully resolve your case.
+Contact an experienced car accident lawyer like BWO in order to get the powerful counselor and representative you deserve as you navigate the legal process.
+Only a car accident lawyer can properly take the case to court, negotiate with insurance companies, and provide the right legal strategy to successfully resolve your case.